 Enticing customers to return is something that can be used to guarantee they head straight to a restaurant without even entertaining the idea of trying something else.
 This is difficult to achieve, as putting ‘sale’, ‘promotion’ or ‘discount’ signs in the window doesn’t have quite the same affect in a restaurant as it does in a shop.

-Therefore, text messages can be used to shout about what cannot be displayed so clearly.
+This is why business SMS for restaurants is so important.
+Text messages can be used to shout about what cannot be displayed so clearly.
 Offers, set meal deals or discount vouchers can be sent via SMS to ensure customers on the mailing list make a point of returning much sooner than they may otherwise have done.

 Passing on information using SMS